sholly/servicemesh-demo/README.md

 Run ./gentraffic.sh to see normal traffic.

-Now edit the VirtualService to inject faults:
+Now update the VirtualService to inject faults:

 `oc replace -f deployment/virtualservice-error.yaml`

 Run ./gentraffic.sh, note that ~50% of the calls will fail.

-Edit the VirtualService to inject delays:
+Update the VirtualService to inject delays:

 `oc replace -f deployment/virtualservice-delay.yaml`

 Now, ~40% of the calls will be delayed by ~800ms.

-## 6. Resilience

 ### Timeouts
-create servicemesh-resilience project

-add to servicemesh

-deploy application
+create the servicemesh-resilience project, add it to the Service Mesh member roll, and deploy the application.
 `oc apply -f deployment-timeout/application.yaml`

-run response-times.sh, observe normal flow
+Run response-times.sh, observe the normal traffic flow

-Set 2s delay on leaf2
+Now, let's set a 2 second delay on leaf2:

 `oc apply -f deployment-timeout/vs-leaf2-delay.yaml`

-run response-times.sh, observe 2s delay
+run the response-times.sh, note we've introduced approximately a 2 second delay

+Set timeout on leaf1.
+The timeout is less than the delay in leaf2, so the call should fail.
-Set timeout on leaf1, rerun response-times, observe the error `oc apply -f deployment/vs-timeout-leaf1.yaml`
+`oc apply -f deployment/vs-timeout-leaf1.yaml`

-remove timeout
+Run response-times.sh note the call failure remove timeout
 `oc apply -f deployment/vs-removedelay-leaf1.yaml`

+Run response-times.sh again.

 ### Retries

-Update the application such that leaf2 times out with 500's 90% of the time:
-`oc apply -f deployment-retry/application.yaml`

 ## 7. Circuit Breaker

-create project servicemesh-circuitbreak
+Create the project servicemesh-circuitbreak, add to the Service Mesh Member Roll, and deploy the application.

-oc apply -f deployment/application.yaml
+`oc apply -f deployment/application.yaml`

 This is the vertx-greet svc, which will only allow 2 connections per second.

-run parallel script , note how we receive 503 after 1-2 calls.
+run the parallel.sh script , note how we receive a 503 error after 1-2 calls.

 Add a connection pool to reduce connections allowed to service.

 `oc apply -f deployment/dr-connection-pool.yaml`

-Run parallel again, note upstream connection errors.
+Run parallel again, note the upstream connection errors.

-Create v2 deployment, which does not have connection limits.
+Create v2 deployment, which does not have connection limits, and has a message denoting that it is v2.

 `oc create -f deployment/deployment-v2.yaml`

-run parallel again, verify v2 pod.
+run parallel again, verify the v2 pod is accepting traffic.

 Reconfigure the destination rule as a circuit breaker:
 `oc apply -f deployment/dr-outlier-detection.yaml`

-Now run sequential, verify that v1 drops out.
+Now run sequential, and verify that v1 is evicted, while v2 still accepts traffic.

+Wait ten seconds, and run ./sequential.sh again.
+Note that v1 is allowed to accept traffic again, if only for a short period.

 ## 8. Security - mTLS

-For this demo, make sure we're using Istio 1.6.x!!!!

-`oc create -f servicemesh-mtls`
+For this demo, you will need the istioctl client.
+My cluster is using Service mesh 2.0, which uses Istio 1.6.
+Make sure to download istioctl v1.6.

+Create the project  servicemesh-mtls, and add it to Service Mesh Member Roll.

-Create conductor, leaf1, leaf2
+Deploy the conductor, leaf1, leaf2 applications.

 `oc apply -f deployment/application.yaml`

+Before applying the PeerAuthentication and DestinationRule, check that the mTLS policy is set to PERMISSIVE.
+Note that in Service mesh 2.0, istioctl does not give us pod names that have mTLS policy attached.

+`istioctl x authz check $CONDUCTOR_POD_NAME`

 Apply the PeerAuthentication security policy:
 `oc apply -f peerauthentication.yaml`